bapjiws/elasticsearch_presentation/slides.md

 ---

-# The Damerau-Levenshtein distance as a measure of fuzziness
+# The Damerau-Levenshtein Distance as a Measure of Fuzziness

 Elasticsearch uses the Damerau-Levenshtein distance to find all terms with a maximum of two changes, where a change is the insertion, deletion or substitution of a single character, or transposition of two adjacent characters.